walinejs/waline/docs/src/en/guide/client/intro.md

 If you want users to quickly express their reactions to articles outside of comments, you can manually enable the [Article Reaction](./reaction.md) feature.

-Waline has built-in image upload support, coverting image to Base64 , you can customize the image upload through [`imageUploader`](../../reference/client.md#uploadimage) option.
+Waline has built-in image upload support, converting image to Base64 , you can customize the image upload through [`imageUploader`](../../reference/client.md#uploadimage) option.

 Waline supports emoji search feature and uses <https://giphy.com> by default.
 You can also [customize your own emoji service](./search.md).